-Transmission: Unlike many other common foodborne diseases causing bacteria, Listeria can survive and multiply at low temperatures, and usually found in refrigerators.
+Unlike many other common foodborne diseasecausing bacteria, Listeria can survive and multiply at low temperatures, and usually found in refrigerators.
 Eating contaminated food with high numbers of Listeria is the main route of infection.
 Foods which are known to have a long shelf-life under refrigeration are most commonly associated with listeriosis outbreaks.